-MUCT 121, 122, 123 THEORY I 4, 4, 4 A comprehensive review of the elements of notation, rhythm, scales, key signatures and terms is followed by an intensive study of traditional harmonic concepts through secondary dominants.
+MUCT 121, 122, 123 THEORY I

+A comprehensive review of the elements of notation, rhythm, scales, key signatures and terms is followed by an intensive study of traditional harmonic concepts through secondary dominants.
 Aural skills (sightsinging and ear training) are integrated throughout.
 Prerequisite: passing of entrance examination.

-MUCT 221, 222, 223 THEORY II 4, 4, 4 A continuation of Theory I with emphasis on melodic and harmonic developments of the late nineteenth and twentieth centuries.
+MUCT 221, 222, 223 THEORY II

+A continuation of Theory I with emphasis on melodic and harmonic developments of the late nineteenth and twentieth centuries.
 Aural skills (sightsinging and ear training) are integrated throughout.
 Prerequisite: MUCT 121, 122, 123.

-MUCT 234 INTRODUCTION TO ELECTRONIC MUSIC 2 Lectures, demonstrations and practical experience in the use of tape recorders and synthesizers for the production of electronic music.
+MUCT 234 INTRODUCTION TO ELECTRONIC MUSIC

+Lectures, demonstrations and practical experience in the use of tape recorders and synthesizers for the production of electronic music.
 On demand only.
+2

-MUCT 335 COMPOSITION I 1-2; 6 A study of the art of composing in the smaller forms.
+MUCT 335 COMPOSITION I

+A study of the art of composing in the smaller forms.
 Special emphasis is given to twentieth century techniques.
 Prerequisite: MUCT 221, 222, 223 and/or the permission of the instructor.
 On demand only.
+1-2; 6

-MUCT 424 FORM AND ANALYSIS 3 A detailed study of musical structure.
+MUCT 424 FORM AND ANALYSIS

+A detailed study of musical structure.
 Emphasis on homophonic forms.
 Prerequisite: MUCT 221, 222, 223 or permission of instructor.
+3

-MUCT 425 ORCHESTRATION 3 Practical consideration of the techniques, capabilities and effective uses of orchestral instruments in various combinations.
+MUCT 425 ORCHESTRATION

+Practical consideration of the techniques, capabilities and effective uses of orchestral instruments in various combinations.
 Scoring for small and large combinations of instruments is included.
 Prerequisite: MUCT 424.
+3

-Offered alternate years.
-MUCT 426 COUNTERPOINT 3 A continuation of MUCT 424 with concentration on the more intricate forms of contrapuntal writing such as motet, canon and fugue.
+MUCT 426 COUNTERPOINT

+A continuation of MUCT 424 with concentration on the more intricate forms of contrapuntal writing such as motet, canon and fugue.
 Prerequisite: MUCT 424.
+3

-MUCT 434 COMPOSITION II 1-3; 3 Advanced composition in the larger forms.
+MUCT 434 COMPOSITION II

+Advanced composition in the larger forms.
 Prerequisite: MUCT 335 and/or permission of instructor.
 On demand only.
+1-3; 3